Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/lab-wk9/submission/task1-draft_DEPRECATED/01-evaluation-plan.md

 ## 9. Expected Outcomes

 **What will you learn from this evaluation?**
-- [Design question 1 answered]
-- [Design question 2 answered]
-- [Accessibility barriers identified]
-- [Performance bottlenecks quantified]
+- Are users able to add tasks quickly
+- Is filtering possible and does it work properly
+- What are the main usability constraints
+- Are confirmation messages shown
+- Are features keyboard accessible

 **How will results inform redesign?**
 - Findings will be prioritised using (Impact + Inclusion) – Effort matrix